vinishjha/azure-security-engineering/README.md

 ---

-## How to Read This Repository

-This repository has **two primary pillars**, each representing a different but connected security responsibility:

-1. **Preventative Security Architecture (Guardrails & Change Control)**
-2. **Reactive & Enforced Security Response (Incident Playbooks / SOAR)**

-You can review either pillar independently, but together they represent a **complete security lifecycle**.
+# Architectural Context (Foundation of Everything)

+📁 **`landing-zone-architecture/`**

+Before any playbooks, pipelines, or detections were created, this repository was built on a **deliberate, security-owned Azure landing zone architecture** designed for **regulated environments**.

+Security here is enforced by **architecture**, not by human trust or best intentions.

+### What This Architecture Establishes

+- **Clear separation of duties**
+  Platform security and application workloads live in separate subscriptions.

+- **Identity as the primary control plane**
+  Authorization and blast radius matter more than network placement.

+- **Preventative guardrails before detection**
+  Unsafe states should be blocked, not merely alerted on.

+- **Centralized, tamper-resistant evidence**
+  Logging and telemetry are owned by security, not workloads.

+- **Explicit blast-radius containment**
+  The architecture assumes compromise and limits impact by design.

+### Foundational Design Principles

+**Platform Security vs Workload Isolation**
+Security controls (policy, logging, detection, automation) live in a dedicated platform subscription that workloads cannot disable or bypass.

+**Identity-First Trust Model**
+Platform identities, workload identities, and pipeline identities are intentionally separated and scoped.
+Authorization is explicit and auditable.

+**Intentional Network Exposure**
+Public exposure is allowed only when explicit, observable, and reviewable — never accidental.

+**Centralized Logging as Evidence**
+Telemetry is collected through enforced ingestion paths and retained as durable security evidence, not just troubleshooting logs.

+**Assume Breach, Control Blast Radius**
+The design assumes failure is possible and focuses on limiting damage through boundaries and ownership.

+### Why This Comes First

+Every other project in this repository depends on this foundation.

+Without it, the controls would be:
+- brittle
+- bypassable
+- unauditable

 ---

-## Repository Structure (High Level)

-├── devops-change-control/
-├── incident-playbooks/
-└── README.md

----

 # Pillar 1 — Preventative Security Architecture
 ## DevOps Change Control & Guardrails

-📁 `devops-change-control/`
+📁 **`devops-change-control/`**

 ### Why This Exists

-In regulated environments, **security cannot rely on detection alone**.
+In regulated environments, **human approval is not a security control**.

-Unsafe infrastructure changes must be **prevented before they reach production**, even if they are approved by humans.
+Unsafe infrastructure changes must be **prevented before they reach production**, even if they are reviewed and approved.

-This pillar focuses on **preventative controls** that operate **outside and above CI/CD**.
+This pillar focuses on **preventative controls that operate above and outside CI/CD**.

----

 ### What This Pillar Demonstrates

 - DevOps treated as a **privileged security boundary**
 - Human approval ≠ authorization
-- Azure Policy as **enforced guardrails**
+- Azure Policy used as **deny-based guardrails**
 - Infrastructure as Code under governance
 - Centralized audit telemetry beyond Azure DevOps
 - Honest documentation of real-world failures

----

 ### Key Capabilities Shown